ecoz2/ecoz2s/ex1.md

 (`HBSe_20151207T070326.wav`), it has served as a basis for the new implementation in terms of testing and preparations for future exercises.

-NOTE: At this point, data file structure as well as indication of some of the core parameters (eg., order of linear prediction) are still preliminary.
+NOTE: At this point, data file structure and indication of some of the core parameters (eg., order of linear prediction) are still preliminary.

 ## Base configuration